Budva Riviera

 Slovenska Beach prices and rental equipment

 On the beach, in many places, you can rent sun loungers with umbrellas for Euro 10-15 per day (11-17$), but it is not a necessary condition to lie down on it.
-Most of the beach areas are public, so you can also sit on your towel and bring your umbrella – at no extra charge.
+Most beach areas are public, so you can also sit on your towel and bring your umbrella – at no extra charge.
 There are also paid showers and toilets (from 0.5 to 1 Euro) at the beach, as well as changing cabins.

 There are also water equipment rentals: pontoons, kayaks, and water scooters.
 You can go water skiing, catamaran or parasailing.
 You can also rent a small boat with a skipper in the port and go anywhere along the coast.
 There are also playgrounds for children in several places, including a bouncy castle, a slide and a paddling pool.